NativeScript/nativescript-cli/docs/man_pages/project/testing/test-init.md

 ### Description

 Configures your project for unit testing with a selected framework.
-This operation installs the nativescript-unit-test-runner npm module and its dependencies and creates a `tests` folder in the `app` directory.
+This operation installs the @nativescript/unit-test-runner npm module and its dependencies and creates a `tests` folder in the `app` directory.

 ### Commands